enpage/enpage/docs/guides/templates/rendering/loops.md

       }),
     ),
     // Sample data that will be used during development
-    // or when first loaded in the Enpage Editor
+    // or when first loaded in the Upstart Editor
     sampleData: [
       { title: "Enpage", url: "https://enpage.co" },
       { title: "Google", url: "https://google.com" },